 Help For Children grants are awarded to charitable organizations in the following areas that address child abuse:

-- EDUCATION to enhance awareness and understanding of abuse and neglect for children, parents, and professionals in the community
+- EDUCATION (PRIMARY PREVENTION) to enhance awareness and understanding of abuse and neglect for children, parents, and professionals in the community

 - PREVENTION services to at-risk children and families

 - INTERVENTIONS for children who have been physically or sexually abused and support services to non-offending family members

 - RESEARCH on best practices in child welfare